svetanti/mesto/README.md

 In the 8th project the js-code is devided into classes, constancts are encapsulated in a single module.
 The Webpack is installed, the Babel, CSS and HTML-plugins, images and fonts loaders are set.

+The project is connected to a server.
+The user can change an avatar.
+Aslo added the confirmation before deleting  a photo.

 ---

 ## Technologies